Ireland sees EU-UK trade talks going past mid-November deadline

 TIME RUNNING OUT

-Any agreement must still be approved by the 27 national EU leaders, who are next due to come together on Nov.19 in a video call amidst COVID-19 restrictions, as well as the European Parliament.
+Any agreement must still be approved by the 27 national EU leaders, next due to come together on Nov.
+19 in a video call.

-The parliament has already warned time was running out to put in place any new trade agreement.
-Its latest agenda has envisaged ratification by the plenary on Dec.16 if the lawmakers got a text ready by Nov.16.
+The European Parliament, which must ratify a deal, has said time is running out.
+Its latest agenda envisages ratification on Dec.
+16 if lawmakers receive a text by Nov.
+16.

 “The real cut-off point is late next week,” said one EU diplomat who follows Brexit in EU hub Brussels.